mikeos-tech/dictionary-sync/README.md

 ---

+4. You will now have at least one files in the folder, so you can add any files to the repository.
+If *vim* hasn't actually created a dictionary file yet, the process will add it automatically, once it has been created.

-4. As you have a basic set of files in the repository run the following commands within your folder:
+Execute the following commands within the folder:

      git add .
      git commit -m 'Initial commit'